-Join us for free daily lunchtime screenings from the IFI Irish Film Archive.
-Simply collect tickets at IFI Box Office.
+Join us for free daily lunchtime screenings of films from the IFI Irish Film Archive.
+Simply collect your tickets at the IFI Box Office.

 Notes by Sunniva O’Flynn